headquarters/bcerp/README.md

 This session secret isn't in the repositority for security reasons.

-The schema for the SQLite database is in schema.rb.
+The schema for the SQLite database is in db_content.rb (it's the schema + question content).
 The DataMapper models are stored in models.rb.

-If content in the database has to change, update schema.rb with the content changes and run `ruby schema.rb`.
+If content in the database has to change, update db_content.rb with the content changes and run `ruby db_content.rb`.

 Questions are referenced with a group_id column, rather than their primary key.
 The reason for this is so that several questions can be fetched for displaying on a single page (URL), such as asking users for height and weight.
 Each question POSTs its answer to the same URL used for the GET request.